ddrohan/mobile-app-dev-labs/session05/lab/md/step05.md

 The next thing we need to do is associate this layout with our existing <b>SearchFragment</b> and bind to the widgets such as the Spinner, the EditText etc.

+Even though our SearchFragment extends from CoffeeFragment, we can't use the standard CoffeeFragment layout so the first thing we need to do is bring in (and override) the <i>onCreateView()</i> method for our SearchFragment.